 Clearway Energy Group recently released our annual Environmental, Social, and Governance (ESG) Report for 2022, which highlights our company’s progress toward our ESG goals and celebrates our ESG milestones and accomplishments.
-ESG has been in headlines recently as some critics have sought to ban companies from considering ESG factors in their financial decision-making.
+ESG has been in the headlines recently as some critics have sought to ban companies from considering ESG factors in their financial decision-making.
 We talked to Noelle Chantarasap, Clearway’s sustainability ESG manager, about why having ESG goals is good business, and what’s next for the future of ESG, both at Clearway and beyond.

 Can you explain what ESG is and how it’s evolved as a business practice?

 ESG refers to a group of metrics used to measure how sustainability practices create value for businesses and stakeholders, especially investors.
 ESG as a practice emerged a few years ago when investors were looking for a more tangible way to measure the financial value that can be gained through sustainability practices.
 ESG shows us that when companies are intentional about treating the environment, employees, and our communities with respect and grace, it has positive business outcomes.

 ESG practices have been under attack recently and there are efforts across the country to bar companies from considering ESG factors in investing.
 What’s the deal?

 We’re seeing attacks on ESG practices happening in real time.
 Just recently a group of attorneys general from 17 states filed a motion with the Federal Energy Regulatory Commission (FERC) to dispute BlackRock’s ability to use shareholder voting power to influence how utilities operate by reducing reliance on fossil fuels and cutting harmful emissions.
 BlackRock is the world’s largest asset manager and the fact that they’re measuring climate change as a risk shows the importance of ESG to bottom-line decisions.